Q: How long have you been a genealogist?

 Q: Do you conduct online research?

-A: ABSOLUTELY!
-It is far more efficient for me to pull documents from e-sources than drive 70 miles to a repository to pull the same doucment.
-I hold active subscriptions, and therefore full access to over half a dozen for-fee websites including Ancestry, Fold3, Newspapers.com, etc., as well as accounts on major free websites.
+A: ABSOLUTELY.
+It is far more efficient for me (and cost effective for you) to pull document images from e-sources than drive 70 miles to a repository to pull the actual document.
+I hold active subscriptions, and therefore full access to over half a dozen for-fee websites including Ancestry, Fold3, Newspapers, etc., as well as accounts on major free websites.

 Q: Once a research block is complete, what will I receive?